Logahoric Higgs Torsors for a Complex Reductive Group

-We finally show that the moduli space of $R$-semistable tame parahoric Higgs bundles is equipped with a complex algebraic Poisson structure (see Proposition \ref{801}).
-This follows the strategy developed in \cite{KSZ4} and involves the construction of an Atiyah sequence inducing a Lie algebroid structure on the tangent space of the moduli space of $R$-stable tame $(\Gamma, G)$-equivariant bundles of type $\boldsymbol\rho$.
+We finally show that the moduli space of $R$-semistable logahoric Higgs torsors is equipped with an algebraic Poisson structure (Proposition \ref{801}).
+This follows the strategy developed in \cite{KSZ4} and involves the construction of an Atiyah sequence inducing a Lie algebroid structure on the tangent space of the moduli space of $R$-stable $\Gamma$-equivariant logarithmic $G$-Higgs bundles.